Insights into the term

 Definition Number One

-Does the definition of "elect" mean: those people who are in a God-selected group of people where God disregards the wishes of those people and just arbitrarily chooses who he wants to go to heaven while the rest of the people are stuck in hell with God thinking "Tough luck"?
+Does the definition of "elect" mean: those people who are in a God-selected group of people where God disregards the wishes of those people and just arbitrarily chooses certain people to go to heaven while the rest of the people are stuck in hell while God is thinking "Tough luck"?

 Definition Number Two